Viton® fluoroelastomer usefulness has stretched across several industries such as automotive, fluid power, appliance, and chemical fields.

 Viton® Gaskets – Viton® fluoroelastomer was created to meet the needs of the aerospace industry in 1957.
 Viton® was introduced as a high-performance seal elastomer.
 Since its first appearance, Viton® fluoroelastomer usefulness has stretched across several industries such as automotive, fluid power, appliance, and chemical fields.
 The excellent performance of Viton® fluoroelastomer over the past 60 years has made it a trusted material choice in applications with high temperatures and intensely corrosive environments.

 Viton® fluoroelastomer’s properties allow it to tolerate high temperatures than most other elastomers without reducing its other outstanding mechanical properties.
 Viton® fluoroelastomer’s resistance to oils and chemicals is unphased by high temperatures.
+Contact the staff at American Seal & Packing to order today.

 |Usage Hours||Temperature (°F)|